rickyfili10/mojito/README.md

 # STILL UNDER DEVELOPMENT
 ### Ehy!
 We are working hard on this project!
 So please if you can help us! 🫰
 ## No release and ISO or IMG file will be made before version 1.0.
-Using the code now may have bugs or incomplete pieces. 💿❌
+Using the code now may have bugs or incomplete pieces. 💿❌ If you want to install it without a iso file, ggo to How to setup and install section.

 # The Mojito Project by Blackat